scheme-requests-for-implementation/srfi-126/srfi-126.md

 - `(hashtable-clear! hashtable)` (procedure)
 - `(hashtable-clear! hashtable k)`

-Removes all associations from `hashtable` and returns unspecified values.
+Removes all associations from `hashtable` and returns an unspecified value.

 If `k` is provided and not `#f`, the current capacity of the hashtable is reset to approximately `k` elements.